 - Upper half: layers: wicking inner layer, wicking shirt for middle layer, fairly lightweight jacket that’s wind resistant for outer layer (adjust number of layers or thickness based on conditions).
 Unzip front and/or under arms (if it has pit zips) as needed.

 - Gloves: lightweight.
-Windproof shell gloves over it if conditions demand it.
+Windproof shell gloves or mittens over it if conditions demand it.

 - Hat: lightweight.
-Start with warmer hat if conditions demand or headband under had.
+Start with warmer hat if conditions demand or headband under hat.
 Balaclava in extreme conditions.